rlhatcher/ronald-hatcher-dot-com/content/docs/builds/black-brant-ii/index.md

 ## Introduction

-This build is based on the _old_ Rocketry Warehouse (not from Madcow Rocketry) 5.5" kit with some modifications.
+This build is based on the _old_ Rocketry Warehouse (now from [Madcow Rocketry](https://www.madcowrocketry.com/)) 5.5" kit with some modifications.
 There is a 6" diameter equivalent that [Madcow still sell](https://www.madcowrocketry.com/6-fiberglass-black-brant-ii/).
 The included instructions are sparse but - to be fair - if you need detailed instructions for a kit of this type then it's probably not the right kit for you.

 ![instructions](bb255diagram.jpg)